splnkit/search_profiling/README.md

 logging does not make it easy to see how each data source is being used, by whom, and for what purposes.
 These are the questions that this app seeks to help answer.

-Version 0.1
+Version 1.0
 -----------
-This app is an alpha that provides the basic building blocks to tie searches to the data sources that they access so that we can start answering the above questions.
+This app is an inital release that provides the basic building blocks to tie searches to the data sources that they access so that we can start answering the above questions.

 Components